tkgregory/internet-essentials/availability/README.md

 Wait until replicas reads 2/2 to verify recovery.

-## Scaling manually
+### Scaling manually

 Scale down to 1 replica or up to 3 replicas.

- `docker service scale hello-swarm_hello-world=<count>`
+ `docker service scale hello-swarm_hello-world=<replica count>`

-Browse http://localhost:80 and confirm that traffic is routed to the available replicas.
+Browse to http://localhost:80 and confirm that traffic is routed to all available replicas.